 in Los Angeles, while The Daytime Emmy Awards will be presented on Sunday, June 27th from Las Vegas.

-Screenwriter, animator, film director, and producer Burnett "Burny" Mattinson is
+Screenwriter, animator, film director, and producer Burnett "Burny" Mattinson is born

 Walt Disney's Wonderful World of Color airs the episode "Sky Trap," directed by